RikNorakomi/coding_test/README.md

-## WORK IN PROGRESS ##

-This code is part of a coding test from a job interview.
-The code base isn't finished yet, but it already gives a decent idea of what the final code will evolve into.

 ### Description of the coding test ###

 You should implement one screen with a list of currencies.
 Link to designs in figma: